HomeArticlesHow ToGenerate a Strong Password

 6-word Diceware passphrase 77.5 bits

-Security researchers generally consider 80+ bits of entropy to be computationally infeasible to crack by brute force with current technology.
-A 16-character password using the full printable ASCII character set (105 bits) provides substantial headroom above this threshold.
+Security researchers generally treat 80+ bits of entropy as computationally infeasible to crack by brute force with current technology.
+A 16-character password drawing on the full printable ASCII set (105 bits) sits well above that line.

-The Password Generator defaults to 16 characters using all four character classes, producing passwords in the 100+ bit entropy range suitable for all ordinary account types.
+The Password Generator defaults to 16 characters across all four character classes, which puts most generated passwords in the 100+ bit range, plenty for ordinary accounts of any kind.

 Related Articles